Sebastianhju/Runeterra-5e/2.0/Rares.md

 - 4000 Gold
 - Wondrous
 - Attunement

-**Dark Pact**: When you would take or apply grievous wounds, you instead take or apply burn.

 **Gift of the Fallen**: You gain an eldritch invocation of your choice.
 You only need to meet the level requirement.
 When you gain a level you can change this invoation.